-Despite being very centrally located, the Latin Quarter boasts a great selection of mid-range hotel options.
-If you want to stay at the heart of Paris without paying an arm and a leg, this is one of the best neighbourhoods to consider.
+Despite being very centrally located, the Latin Quarter boasts a great selection of mid-range hotel options, great for backpackers and students.
+If you want to stay at the heart of Paris without paying an arm and a leg, this is one of the best neighborhoods to consider.

-Stay in The Latin Quarter 5th Arrondissement If Staying in a central location is a priority; You want to enjoy stunning views of the Notre Dame Cathedral; You particularly want to stay along the Left bank of the Seine River; You want to stay in a more laid-back neighbourhood.
+Stay in The Latin Quarter 5th Arrondissement If Staying in a central location is a priority; You want to enjoy stunning views of the Notre Dame Cathedral; You want to stay in a more laid-back neighborhood.

 Best places to stay in Latin Quarter:

-- Best mid-range hotel: Hotel Parc Saint Severin – Esprit de France
+- mid-range: Hotel Parc Saint Severin – Esprit de France

-5. Saint Germain, 6th Arrondissement, where to stay in Paris with a family
+5. Saint-Germain-des-Près, where to stay in Paris with a family

-The 6th Arrondissement is immediately west of the Latin Quarter.
 It’s a central location, within walking distance of both the Louvre Museum and the Notre Dame.
 Even the Eiffel Tower is just one Arrondissement over.
-However, it’s just removed enough that the streets are typically quieter than the more touristy neighbourhoods.
+However, it’s just removed enough that the streets are typically quieter than the more touristy neighborhoods.

-Being just a short walk from some of the major attractions, it is ideal if you are travelling with family.
+Being just a short walk from some of the major attractions, it is ideal if you are traveling with family.
 You will have to spend less time trying to navigate the metro lines with children when you can just walk them through the quieter avenues.
 It’ll help to burn off some of their energy too.
-Win win.
+Win-win.

 The Luxembourg Museum art gallery is just a short walk from the palace.
 The museum has been displaying culturally and historically significant works of art since the 1750s.
 The Museum hosts a rotation of two exhibitions each year, so it’s worth checking what’s on during your trip.